 The Keller Study Abroad Scholarship is open to all Black UVA students who qualify.
-Scholars are eligible to receive a one-time grant to supplement an approved study abroad experience during a semester, summer, or J-term.
+Scholars are eligible to receive a one-time grant to supplement an approved study abroad experience during a semester or summer.

 The Royster-Lawton Fellowship wants to help fund your summer internship with the venture of your choice.
 Internships can be with a for-profit or non-profit, the only requirement is that the organization emphasizes a commitment to purpose.